Business Education 2.0 makes conventional business programs seem like black-and-white movies

 SP Jain has incorporated Business Education 2.0 into its curriculum by emphasising three core pillars: tri-city learning, decision-making, and personal effectiveness.

 “One degree – three cities sums up the learning experience at SP Jain,” says Prof Weber, referring to the School’s unique tri-city model, conducted in Dubai, Singapore and Sydney.
 “In each of these cities, students learn first-hand about diverse business practices and cultures.
 Which other business program offers you this lifetime opportunity to see the world in so little time, from so many different perspectives?”

-Global immersion activities and industry projects in these cities ensure that learning continues, even after classroom hours.
-In Sydney, for instance, students spend their weekends touring famous historical sites likes the Sydney Opera House and the Parliament House.
-Furthermore, students also engage in projects with local companies to gain a first-hand exposure to local business practices and cultures.
+Global immersion activities and industrial projects in these cities ensure that learning continues, even after classroom hours.
+In Sydney, for instance, students spend their weekends touring famous historical sites like the Sydney Opera House and the Parliament House.
+Furthermore, students also engage in projects with local companies to gain first-hand exposure to local business practices and cultures.
 Through these expeditions and by working alongside corporate and faculty mentors, students learn to adopt a multinational state-of-mind and make decisions that take advantage of global choices.
 A similar cultural immersion awaits them in Dubai and Singapore.

 “A sound foundation in technical skills will help you devise a business strategy.
 But how do you take it a step ahead – assessing the functionality of your business idea or even implementing it?
 For students to succeed in the corporate world, they need to master those skills that help them make sound decisions, or even stand out at a golf course or a dinner party.
-You simply cannot get these with a black-and-white education,” says Prof. Weber.
+You simply cannot get these with a black-and-white education,” says Prof Weber.